 - Reimbursement of the state’s expenses to respond, assess, and investigate the incident.

-- A penalty for violation of the state’s law or rule.
+- A penalty for violation of Washington's law or rule.

 A party responsible for a threat of a spill may still be required to reimburse the state for the cost of responding to the threat.
-For more information on each of these costs, review the information provided in the links below.
+For more information about each of these costs, review the information below.

 Laws and rules for spills